 I am a certified teacher and I still teach in my everyday life.
-Law teachers are responsible for moulding the minds of prospective lawyers and as such their welfare must not be overlooked.
-It is important to note that for any aspirations we have as lawyers to be met, we must take the welfare of our teachers seriously.
+Law teachers are responsible for moulding the minds of prospective lawyers and as such, their welfare must not be overlooked.
+It is important to note that for any aspiration we have as lawyers to be met, we must take the welfare of our teachers seriously.

-To this end, if I am elected as your President, I will work with the Council of Legal Education to improve the working conditions of our lecturers and provide them with benefits from the NBA.
+To this end, if I am elected as your President, I will work with the Council of Legal Education and the leadership of the National Association of Law Teachers (NALT) to improve the working conditions of our lecturers and provide them with benefits from the NBA.